After all that indulging over the festive season, you may be considering the best diets to get your eating under control.

 This eating plan is reliant heavily on seafood, fresh produce, whole grains, nuts, and seeds.
 And what’s life without a glass or two of vino.
 Good news: wine, in moderation, is permitted in this diet.

 The recommended foods in this diet are packed with all sorts of healthy nutrients and vitamins, which are purported to protect us against disease and help reduce the risk of diabetes, among other issues.

 If the diet is combined with forgoing high-calorie processed foods and refined sugars, then weight loss is a welcome side-effect to this healthy eating plan.

 However, supporters of Keto have attacked back saying that the ranking was overly simplified, and said many people have reaped the benefits of keto for years, including weight loss and more energy.

 Are you a Keto fan or foe?
-What diet, if any, has worked for you?
+What are the best diets, if any, that have worked for you?
 Tell us in the comments below.